-Since this page was written, we upgraded our Smartphones again to Motorola Droid Turbo 2 devices, similar to but a more updated version than the Droid Turbo shown here.
+Since this page was first written, we upgraded our Smartphones again to Motorola Droid Turbo 2 devices.

 Connecting with the mobile hotspot feature of this device is very easy.

 Simply pull up the apps that come installed with the phone, find the hotspot app and go from there!

 Before we go too far, we should explain what a "mobile hotspot" is.

 One definition (which had to be based on the service of the user at the time) reads:

 It means the phone has the ability to act as a wireless router for sharing your 3G connection with up to 5 Wi-Fi enabled devices.